Homework Policy

 2. Interestingly, for many applications, only a few digits of \(\pi\) will get the job done!↩︎

-3. But it does serve as a reminder to Dave that he needs to use np.allclose instead of np.array_equal to make comparisons in the autograder.↩︎
+3. But it does serve as a reminder to the instructors that they need to use np.allclose instead of np.array_equal to make comparisons in the autograder.↩︎